We're here to help you and your child navigate the admissions process from start to finish.

 This week on the Mentor Education blog, we’re supporting a cause very close to our hearts: the Evelina London Book Club initiative, which is currently seeking donations for new books for the young patients at Evelina London Children’s Hospital (#BooksforEvelina).

-Reading is vitally important to a young person’s wellbeing, and access to books can really improve the experience of children in hospital.
+As well as being the best at home preparation for the 11 plus that you can do, reading is vitally important to a young person’s wellbeing, and access to books can really improve the experience of children in hospital.
+That is why we are recommending the Evelina Book Club.
 The Evelina London Children’s Hospital cares for children with a variety of health conditions, and also functions as a specialist unit for kidney transplants, dialysis, allergy and neurology, as well as cleft lip surgery and metabolic conditions.
 Treating over 50,000 children of all ages each year – from babies to young adults – the hospital and its staff are dedicated to providing outstanding care for all children and their families.